Rafe-code/qaoa_err_invest/README.md

 **Figure 1:** Two layers of the IBM implemented QAOA circuit, showing the arrangement of `Rx` (single-qubit rotations) and `Rzz` gates (2-qubit entangling operations).
 Note that the `Rzz` gates consists of a 2-qubit `zz` interaction followed by two `Rz` gates.
 <a id="fig-1"></a>

 Reducing the error rate of the `Rx` and `Rzz` gates would reduce the additional error contribution of each QAOA layer, improving the quality of results.
 If these gates have a relationship between their rotation angle and their error rate, this work proposes the error rate of the circuit could be reduced by constructing gates such that the angles of rotation given in the initialisation strategies (which are expected to be close to the final rotation angles used) lie within the low-error regions of the rotation angle space.
-This is illustrated in [Figure 2](#fig-0), where a dummy gate error response to the rotation angle is offset to reduce the error rate at a gate rotation angle of 0.5π.
+This is illustrated in [Figure 2](#fig-0), where a illustrative gate error response to the rotation angle is offset to reduce the error rate at a gate rotation angle of 0.5π.

 The physical interpretation of this rotation angle is not explored in this work.
 This could perhaps be implemented by altering the initial preparation state of the qubits or a global phase adjustment.
 These changes may introduce additional errors that make this adjustment non-worthwhile.
 This work aims purely to establish the motivation for whether these methods should be explored further.